Susan English, November 2018

 In her reflections on light in Pilgrim at Tinker Creek, Annie Dillard writes “I cannot cause light; the most I can do is try to put myself in the path of its beam… The secret of seeing is to sail on solar wind.
 Hone and spread your spirit till you yourself are a sail, whetted, translucent, broadside to the merest puff.”

-The idea of putting oneself in the path of light - for a moment dissolving ego and self and becoming the thing that you are observing is a quality of porousness that I endeavor to achieve in my paintings.
-In a time when our visual and sensual experiences are too often limited and flattened by screen engagement and when our planet is at risk of being destroyed by climate change – this kind of immersive experience is a critical component in the making of my work.
+The idea of putting oneself in the path of light—for a moment dissolving ego and self and becoming the thing that you are observing—is a quality of porousness that I endeavor to achieve in my paintings.
+In a time when our visual and sensual experiences are limited and flattened by screen engagement, and when our planet is at risk of being destroyed by climate change, this kind of immersive experience is a critical component in the making of my work.